alterNERDtive/bindED/README.md

 the [original README here](https://alterNERDtive.github.io/bindED/ReadMe.txt) for reference.

-I have basically done a complete rewrite the original source code at this point and added a lot of features including automatic detection of the correct bindings file and support for non-US keyboard layouts (see below for details).
+I have basically done a complete rewrite of the original source code at this point and added a lot of features including automatic detection of the correct bindings file and support for non-US keyboard layouts (see below for details).